Umuzi-org/ACN-syllabus/content/national-qualifications-framework/ncit/assessments/presentation-slides/_index.md

 Required format: Google Doc

 Upload the document to google drive and submit a link.
 Please make sure that the link works.
-If your work is private then we won't be able to review it
+If your work is private then we won't be able to review it.